fangedscorpion/CS4341_CWJG/Assignment2/README.txt

 ga.py 			-> main run file
-ga_-_stats.py 	-> file to gather statistics on population size ga_-_stats-2.py -> file to gather statistics on generations GenAlg.py 		-> definition of function to run Genetic Algorithm GenAlg2.py 		-> modified Genetic Algorithm used in ga.py GenAlgEval.py 	-> modified Genetic Algorithm used in ga_-_stats-2.py Illegal.py 		-> class used for fixing Puzzle 2 crossovers ListParser.py 	-> class used for parsing an input file
+ga_-_stats.py 	-> file to gather statistics on population size ga_-_stats-2.py -> file to gather statistics on generations GenAlg2.py 		-> definition of function to run Genetic Algorithm GenAlgEval.py 	-> modified Genetic Algorithm used in ga_-_stats-2.py Illegal.py 		-> class used for fixing Puzzle 2 crossovers ListParser.py 	-> class used for parsing an input file